-Any websites in PSD that are not using the Drupal platform must meet current Colorado standard (or higher) guidelines for accessibility and display that information clearly on their website for their intended audience.
-This includes Google Sites or other supplemental websites teachers have created for their communities.
+Any websites in PSD that are not using the Drupal platform must also meet the current Colorado standard (or higher) guidelines for accessibility.
+This includes Google Sites or other supplemental websites teachers have created for their learning communities.
 They must also provide a contact who can provide accommodation should it be requested through the Accessibility Request Process.
-An accessibility statement outlining our process for additional accommodation requests must also be prominently featured on the website.
-The content that must be included is in Appendix A of this document.
+An accessibility statement (Appendix A) outlining our process for additional accommodation requests must also be prominently featured on the website, or a link to Accessibility in PSD must be prominently displayed.

-- All websites used for district business or purposes must: - Include the standard PSD Accessibility Statement (Appendix A) - Be added to this inventory <link> (To Be Developed in 24/25 school year) - Name of district site the district site's name should reflect the department, site, or school where the website is located. - Purpose of the website the purpose of the website should be clear and easily understandable - How it meets or exceeds the standard what tools are being used to assess the website to ensure the standard is being met?

-Who to contact for accessibility issues or accommodation requests - this person should be in the department, site, or school where the website is being hosted or purchased.
+- All websites used for district business or purposes must: - Include the standard PSD Accessibility Statement (Appendix A) or a link to Accessibility in PSD. - Be added to this inventory <link> (in development as of 2024-25 school year) which will include the following information: - Name of district site the district site's name should reflect the department, site, or school where the website is located. - Purpose of the website the purpose of the website should be clear and easily understandable. - How it meets or exceeds the standard what tools are being used to assess the website to ensure the standard is being met? - Who to contact for accessibility issues or accommodation requests this person should be in the department, site, or school where the website is being hosted or purchased.

 Accessibility is an ongoing and evolving process.
-As such, we will work to develop the district site inventory in the 24/25 school year.
+As such, initial development of the inventory began in the 2024-25 school year, and our goal is to complete inventory in the 2025-26 school year.

-- IT technical support of the district and school site infrastructure using Drupal, content management and support for school sites - Communications content management and support for district sites - All administrators, educators, and staff who maintain websites across the district - Accessibility Coordinator process Accessibility Requests and provide the necessary information to Website managers to continue to update and improve accessibility
+- All administrators, licensed, and classified staff who maintain websites across the district are responsible for understanding and adhering to our accessibility guidelines when creating and maintaining websites. - IT technical support of the district and school site infrastructure using Drupal, content management and support for school sites - Communications content management and support for district sites - Accessibility Coordinator process Accessibility Requests and provide the necessary information to website managers to continue to update and improve site accessibility.